philbertCheng/java_extra_functions/README.md

-Some java functions may be used commonly when programming in java
+Some java functions/algorithms that may be used commonly when programming in java